Arun2895/java-sprint/README.md

 Welcome to my Java learning repository! 🚀

 This repository acts as a collection of my daily code practice, exercises and problem solutions from the **Learnsquare x SRM Java Crash Course**.
-This Daily Java practice and exercises from the Learnsquare crash course is structured day-by-day from Day 1 to Day 10.
+This Daily Java practice and exercises from the Learnsquare crash course is structured day-by-day from Day 1 to Day 5 on Core Java.

 ## 🎯 About This Repository
 I created this repo to document my journey from a beginner to mastering Java fundamentals.
 By pushing code daily, I aim to: